kyma-project/kyma/docs/kyma/docs/08-03-local-develop-no-docker.md

 ---
 title: Develop a service locally without using Docker
-type: Getting Started
+type: Tutorials
 ---

 You can develop services in the local Kyma installation without extensive Docker knowledge or a need to build and publish a Docker image.
 The `minikube mount` feature allows you to mount a directory from your local disk into the local Kubernetes cluster.

-This guide shows how to use this feature, using the service example implemented in Golang.
+This tutorial shows how to use this feature, using the service example implemented in Golang.

 ## Prerequisites